-Auto-clear alarm when event state changes back to normal Select the check box to specify that this alarm is automatically cleared when the event that triggers this alarm changes its state.
-The alarm will not be cleared automatically if it is accepted and unaccepted.
 Prevent alarm clearing while triggering state lasts Select the check box to prevent that this alarm is deleted as long as the cause for the alarm exists.
-Suppress duplicate alarms in alarm list Select the check box to avoid alarms for the same event type and device being duplicated in the Alarm List of BVMS Operator Client.
-As long as an alarm is active (in alarm state Active or Accepted), no further alarms for the same event type and device are displayed in the Alarm List.
-Note: Events are still logged in the logbook.
-Please be aware that all alarm actions triggered by this alarm (for example starting alarm recording etc.) are not retriggered.
-After the alarm has been cleared and a new alarm has been triggered for the same device and by the same event type, the new alarm appears again in the Alarm List and all alarm actions set for this alarm are triggered again.
-This check box is preselected for person identification alarms.
+Suppress duplicate alarms in alarm list Select the check box to avoid alarms for the same even type and device being duplicated in the Alarm List of By Operator Client.
+As long as an alarm is active (in alarm state Active or Accepted ), no further alarms for the same event type a device are displayed in the Alarm List.
+Note: - Events are still logged in the logbook. - Please be aware that all alarm actions triggered by alarm (for example starting alarm recording etc.) a not retriggered.
+After the alarm has been cleared and a new alarm been triggered for the same device and by the same event type, the new alarm appears again in the Alactic and all alarm actions set for this alarm are triggered again. - This check box is preselected for person identification alarms.
 Show action plan Select the check box to enable the workflow that must be processed in case of an alarm.
 Resources Click to display the Resource Manager dialog box.
 Select a document with a description of the corresponding workflow.
 Display a comment box Select the check box to enable displaying a comment box in case of an alarm.
 In this comment box the user can type comments on the alarm.
 Force the operator to process the workflow Select the check box to force the user to process the workflow.
 If selected, the user cannot clear the alarm until he has entered a comment on the alarm.
 Execute the following Client Script when alarm is accepted: Select a Client Command Script that is executed automatically, when the user accepts an alarm.